-The ability to acquire and represent spatial knowledge is fundamental for mobile robots operating in large, unstructured environments.
-Such knowledge exists at multiple levels of abstraction, from robot's sensory data, through geometry and appearance, up to high-level semantic descriptions.
-Experiments have demonstrated that robots can leverage knowledge at all levels to better perform in the real-world [1].
+The ability to represent knowledge about the environment is fundamental for a mobile robot.
+Spatial knowledge exists at multiple levels of abstraction, from robot's sensory data, through geometry and appearance, up to high level semantic descriptions.
+Experiments have demonstrated that robotic systems can leverage knowledge at all levels of abstraction to better perform real-world tasks in human environments [2].

-Traditionally, robotic systems utilize an assembly of independent spatial models [2], which exchange information in a limited fashion.
-This includes engineered feature extractors and combinations of machine learning techniques, making integration with planning and decision making difficult.
-At the same time, the recent success of deep learning proves that replacing multiple representations with a single integrated model can lead to a drastic increase in performance [3][4].
-As a result, deep models have also been applied to spatial modeling tasks, such as place classification and semantic mapping [5][6].
-Yet, the problem was always framed as one of classification, where sensory data is fed to a convolutional neural network (CNN) to obtain semantic labels.
+Traditionally, robotic systems utilize an assembly of independent spatial models [22], which exchange information in a limited fashion.
+This includes engineered feature extractors and combinations of machine learning techniques, making integration with planing and decision making difficult.
+However, the recent deep learning revolution has demonstrated that replacing multiple representations with a single integrated model can lead to a drastic increase in performance [3][15].
+As a result, deep models have also been applied to the tasks of place classification and semantic mapping [27][10].
+However, the problem was always framed as one of classification, where sensory data is fed to a convolutional neural network (CNN) to obtain semantic labels.

-In contrast, in this work our goal is not only to unify multiple representations into a single model, but also to demonstrate that the role of a spatial model can go beyond classification.
+In contrast, in this work our goal is not only to unify multiple levels of a representation into a single model, but also to demonstrate that the role of a spatial model can go beyond classification.
 To this end, we propose the Deep Generative Spatial Model (DGSM), a probabilistic model which learns a joint distribution between a low-level representation of the geometry of local environments (places) and their semantic interpretation.
-Our model leverages Sum-Product Networks (SPNs), a novel probabilistic deep architecture [7][8].
+Our model leverages Sum-Product Networks (SPNs), a novel probabilistic deep architecture [21][20].
+Rajesh P. N. Rao University of Washington Seattle, WA, USA Email: rao@cs.washington.edu

-SPNs have been shown to provide state-of-the-art results in several domains [9][10][11].
-However, their potential has not previously been exploited in robotics.
-DGSM consists of an SPN with a unique structure designed to hierarchically represent the geometry and semantics of a place from the perspective of a mobile robot acting in its environment.
-To this end, the network represents place geometry using a robot-centric, polar grid, where the nearby objects are captured in more detail than more distant context.
-On top of the place geometry, we propose a unique network structure which combines domain knowledge with random network generation (which can be seen as a form of structure learning) for parts of the network modeling complex dependencies.
+SPNs have been shown to provide state-of-the-art results in several domains [8][19][1].
+However, their potential has not yet been exploited in robotics.
+DGSM consists of an SPN with a unique structure designed to hierarchically represent the geometry and semantics of a place from the perspective of a mobile robot acting in an environment.
+To this end, the network represents a place as a polar occupancy grid surrounding the robot, where the nearby objects are represented in more detail than objects further apart.
+On top of the occupancy data, we propose a unique network structure which combines prior knowledge about the problem with random structure generation (as in random forests) for parts of the network modeling complex dependencies.

 DGSM is generative, probabilistic, and therefore universal.
 Once learned, it enables a wide range of inferences.
 First, it can be used to infer a semantic category of a place from sensory input together with probability representing uncertainty.
-The probabilistic output provides rich information to a potential planning or decision-making subsystem.
+Probabilistic output provides rich information to a potential planning or decision-making subsystem.
 However, as shown in this work, it can also be used to detect novel place categories.
 Furthermore, the model reasons jointly about the geometry of the world and its semantics.
-We exploit that property for two tasks: to generate prototypical appearances of places based on semantic information and to infer missing geometry information in partial observations.
-We use laserrange data to capture the geometry of places; however the performance of SPNs for vision-based tasks [7][9] indicates that the model should also accommodate 3D and visual information without changing the general architecture.
+We exploit that property for two tasks: to generate prototypical appearances of places based on semantic information, and infer missing geometry information in partial observations.
+We use laser range data to capture the geometry of places, however the proposed model can be easily extended to include 3D and visual information without changing the general architecture.